-This means that the distinction between local and global doubling only makes a difference in the case where we study sequences of design distributions, such as in the setup of Corollary \ref{cor.corollary_lip}.
+This means that the distinction between local and global doubling is only relevant in the case where we study sequences of design distributions, such as in the setup of Corollary \ref{cor.corollary_lip}.
 In Example \ref{ex.example3}, a sequence $\P_\sX^n$ is constructed such that $\P_\sX^n \in \mP_n(D)$ for all $n$ and $\P_\sX^n \in \mP_G(D_n)$ necessarily requires $D_n\to \infty$ as $n\to \infty.$

 Doubling is known to be a weak regularity assumption and does not even imply that $\P_\sX$ has a Lebesgue density \cite{MR245734, MR1800819}.
-It can moreover be easily verified for a wide range of distributions.
+It can, moreover, be easily verified for a wide range of distributions.
 All distributions with continuous Lebesgue density bounded away from zero and all densities of the form $p(x) \propto x^{\alpha}$ for $\alpha \geq 0$ are doubling.